tthinking/YDTR/README.md

 # YDTR
-The YDTR is under the second-round revision.
+The YDTR is under the third-round revision.
 The source code will be released once accepted.